-The overall number of banks and credit institutions in the European Union decreased to approximately 4.8 thousand in 2015, from 5.9 thousand in 2009.
+The overall number of banks and credit institutions in the European Union decreased to approximately 6 thousand in 2019, from over 8.5 thousand in 2008.
 A decline in bank branch numbers in Europe has also been noted.
-The highest share of local population per bank branch was observed in Estonia, with one bank branch providing for approximately 12.3 thousand inhabitants.
-Decline in branch banking is frequently linked with the growing popularity of new banking methods, such as online or mobile banking.
-However, only 15 percent of European mobile device users were inclined to favor social media in communication with the bank.
-The share of consumers who already use social media to interact with their bank was highest for Eastern European and Benelux countries.
+The highest share of local population per bank branch was observed in Estonia, with one bank branch providing for approximately 14.5 thousand inhabitants.
+A decline in branch banking is frequently linked with the growing popularity of new banking methods, such as online or mobile banking.
+Globally, the adoption rate of different fintech products by consumers has grown rapidly since 2015.

-Overall, total assets of all banking institutions in the euro area amounted to 36.5 trillion U.S. dollars in 2014.
-Against this backdrop, assets of domestic banking groups in Germany, the leading European economy, reached over 6.65 trillion euros in 2015.
-The second-ranked were French banks, with 6.56 trillion euros in assets.
-The largest bank domiciled on the European market affirmed its strong position in 2016: HSCB Holdings, headquartered in London, claimed 2.6 trillion U.S. dollars in total assets, confirming its highest ranking on the European market.
-The scale was balanced by BNP Paribas (headquartered in Paris) and Deutsche Bank (Frankfurt), ranked second and third, both with over two trillion U.S. dollars in total assets.
+Overall, total assets of banks in Europe have remained fairly stable between 2014 and 2018.
+The largest bank domiciled on the European market affirmed its strong position in 2018: HSCB Holdings, headquartered in London, claimed 2.2 trillion euros in total assets, confirming its highest ranking on the European market.
+The scale was balanced by BNP Paribas (headquartered in Paris) and Credit Agricole Group (Paris), ranked second and third, both with over 1.8 trillion euros in total assets.